“Have you come to believe because you have seen me?

 Are paper plates, plastic silverware, and disposable take-home containers tempting you to go against your new environmental goals?

 Don’t let celebration days take you away from your green goals!
-Here are a few simple and affordable tips to make this Easter green & joyful!
+Here are a few simple and affordable tips to make this Easter green and joyful!

 1. Say “NO” to Disposables!